Dr Pepper Chocolate Cherry Brownies

 A Dr Pepper Chocolate Cherry Brownie sits on top of others in a pan, with Dr Pepper in the background

-• Makes these homemade brownies dairy free by swapping out those semisweet chips with a dairy free variety.
+• Makes them dairy free by swapping out those semisweet chips with a dairy free brand and variety.

-• Store these brownies in a food storage container at room temperature for up to a week.
+• Store them in a food storage container at room temperature for up to a week.
 (The real question is: Will they last that long?
 Probably not.)

-• If you don’t have vegetable oil (or can’t eat it), you can use melted unsalted butter or a different kind of flavorless oil instead.
+• If you don’t have vegetable oil (or can’t eat it), use melted unsalted butter or another flavorless oil instead.

 More brownie recipes to try: